 8. Shame at the intersection

-Many people don’t see sexual or domestic violence described in ways that include trans women.
+Many people don’t see sexual or domestic violence described in ways that include transitioned women.
 If you’ve never seen your experience named, it’s hard to know it counts.
+It’s also hard to find the words for trauma sometimes.
+That’s ok, be patient with yourself.

 10. Overwhelm, fear of authorities, and survival mode